lilyinstarlight/MCP/README.md

 Features
 --------
 ###Daemon Manager###
-- Restarts a server if it crashes
+- Restarting a server if it crashes
-- Saving a log, error log, and script error log
+- Saving rotated logs and error logs of the server and error logs of the script
-- Kill unresponsive server/script
+- Killing unresponsive server/script
 - Full support for scripting
-- Clears error log on startup
+- Clearing error log on startup
+- Server port management

 ###Web Interface###
 - Start/Stop/Restart/Reload buttons
-- Command box to send commands to the server
+- Command box to send commands directly to the server
-- Reversed log that updates every half second
+- Realtime server status and server log
-- Full support for fancy characters
+- Full support for non-ascii characters
 - Editing settings\_custom.cfg
 - Editing script.py (with a documented scripting library)
 - Script error log
 - Full syntax highlighting for the settings and script
-- Realtime updates of server status
 - Multiple people can administer the same server at once
 - Full user and server creation from an administration panel

 ###Scripting Library###
-- Support for adding multiple callbacks to a single ladderlog command
+- Adding multiple callbacks to a single ladderlog command
-- Support for special characters
-- Support for chat command handlers
+- Chat command handlers
+- Full support for non-ascii characters
-- Keeps track of and provides a nice interface to:
+- Default set of ladderlog handlers keep track of
 	- Current round
 	- The number of players
-	- All of the players and their name, IP address, score, and status
+	- The players and their name, IP address, score, and status
-	- All of the teams and their name, score, players, and player positions
+	- The teams and their name, score, players, and player positions
-	- All of the zones and their various features
+	- The zones and their various features

 Installing
 ----------